-Have you recently had a new furnace installed and are now experiencing a strange smell?
-You’re not alone, because a lot of other homeowners also experience this at first.
-Let’s review what’s causing this smell, and when you can expect it to disappear, as well as three other furnace smells you shouldn’t neglect.
+Have you recently had a new furnace installed and are now noticing a weird smell?
+You're not alone, because many other homeowners also have this happen at first.
+Let’s review what’s creating this smell, and when you can look forward to it to go away, as well as three other furnace smells you shouldn’t ignore.

 Why Your New Furnace Smells